georgeracu/esrs-backend/README.md

 While in the virtual environment, you need to install Flask: `pip3 install flask==1.1.1`.

-Install dependencies from `requirements.txt`: `pip3 install -r requirements.txt`
+Install dependencies from `dev-requirements.txt`: `pip3 install -r requirements/dev-requirements.txt`.

 Tell Flask where is the entry point: `export FLASK_APP=app.py`.